phaserjs/phaser/README.md

 * New: RenderTexture.render now takes a Phaser.Group.
 Also added renderXY for when you don't want to make a new Point object.
 * New: Implementing PluginManager.remove, added PluginManager.removeAll (thanks crazysam)
 * New: Added scrollFactorX/scrollFactorY to TilemapLayers (thanks jcd-as)
-* New: Phaser.Game parent can now be a HTMLElement (thanks beeglebug)
+* New: Phaser.Game parent can now be an HTMLElement or a string (thanks beeglebug)
 * New: Updated to use the latest version of Pixi.js - which means you can now use all the sexy new WebGL filters they added :)
 * New: Sprite.animations.getAnimation will return an animation instance which was added by name.
 * New: Added Mouse.button which is set to the button that was pressed: Phaser.Mouse.LEFT_BUTTON, MIDDLE_BUTTON or RIGHT_BUTTON (thanks wKLV)